jduchateau/GRAPE/Readme.md

 ![Screenshot of a simple turtle document](img/turtle_example.png)

 - **Turtle 1.1** is fully implemented.
+- Some Turtle-Star annotation of Turtle 1.2 are available as well.
 - Comments and empty line only at statement positions
-- Autocompletion of local names in `PrefixedName`
+- Autocompletion of local names in `PrefixedName`, the namespace is dereferenced to attempt to retrieve a machine readable vocabulary.
+> [!TIP]
+> If your vocabulary namespace does not point to machine readable formats, open the inspector (Ctrl+Alt+I) while hovering the prefix declaration in question and specify in the Inspection view the vocabulary URL.
 - Autocompletion of namespace IRIs within prefix declaration `PrefixId` with prefix.cc
 - **Local RDF Dataset**: Downloads RDF data for defined prefixes, enabling querying and suggestions.
 - **Import from text**: Imports a textual Turtle file, it will be parsed with an Antlr generated parser for Turtle 1.2, with support for empty line and comments at the statment positions, and then the CST converted to the AST.